JeeWeetje/lora-azure-iot-workshop/CommandsNodeJs.md

       "dependencies": {
         "azure-iot-device": "^1.1.7",
         "azure-iot-device-amqp": "^1.1.7",
-        "azure-iothub": "^1.1.7",
+        "azure-iothub": "^1.1.7"
       }
     }
     ```

 16. Select `Save`.
+17. `Open` the azure console
+image...

+18 Enter the following command `cd iotworkshop-eh` at the console window to navigate to the iot workshop direction.
+20 Enter `npm install` at the console window to install package.json
+image..

-17. We have added the extra dependencies.
+21. We have added the extra dependencies.
 Unfortunately the libraries involved are not loaded yet.
 To make sure all libraries are loaded, all we have to do is simply stop and start our Azure Function. *Note: you can press 'save and run', with a test message like "[{"count":16,"deviceid":"MachineCyclesNodeJs"}]" (check out the 'Test' option to the right for more info) but this will not be compiles correctly*
-18. To the left, press `Manage`
+22. To the left, press `Manage`
-19. `Disable` and `Enable` the Azure Function again
+23. `Disable` and `Enable` the Azure Function again

     ![alt tag](img/azure-function-manage-enable.png)

-20. The combination of libraries and code is now ready
+24. The combination of libraries and code is now ready
-24. There is just one thing left to do: we have to fill in the `Azure IoT Hub security policy connection string`.
+25. There is just one thing left to do: we have to fill in the `Azure IoT Hub security policy connection string`.
 To send commands back, we have to proof we are authorized to do this
-25. In the Azure Function, replace '[IOT HUB connection string]' with your *remembered* IoT Hub `Connection String-primary key`
+26. In the Azure Function, replace '[IOT HUB connection string]' with your *remembered* IoT Hub `Connection String-primary key`
-26. Select `Save` again
+27. Select `Save` again

 Now, the Azure Function is ready to receive data about devices which simulate 'faulty machines'.
 And it can send commands back to 'repair' the 'machines'.